tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Clients may offer an arbitrary number of ClientKeyExchangeOffer values, each representing a single set of key agreement parameters;
 for instance a client might offer shares for several elliptic curves or multiple integer DH groups.
+The shares for each ClientKeyExchangeOffer MUST by generated independently.
 Clients MUST NOT offer multiple ClientKeyExchangeOffers for the same parameters.
 It is explicitly permitted to send an empty ClientKeyExchange message, as this is used to elicit the server's parameters if the client has no useful